dosyago/beamsplitter/README.md

 - 64-bits of hash produced from the last 128-bits of the state.
 - S-box built from random.org bytes.
 - beamsplitter is a family of hash functions parameterized by the random s-box.

-## Development History

-### Version 1 (Feb 7 2020)

-First version had the following characteristics:

-- 8 rounds ( 5 key, 2 seed, 1 state )
-- Original random S-box passed all SMHasher.
-- 3 additional random S-box all *nearly* passed SMHasher.
-With 1-3 collissions failing 1 or 2 tests.
-- Speed ~ 900 Mb/s.

-### Corrections (Feb 8 2020)

-I noticed some errors in version 1.
-A `uint64_t` was incorrectly cast to an `int`.
-I also noticed that the addition of the s-box value `M` was probably leading to some data loss, compared with adding it via xor.
-Finally a `uint8_t` was unnecesarily cast to a `uint64_t`, which didn't change the value.

-Correcting these I noticed the hash performed a lot better.
-I tested of the the additional random s-boxes and it passed all tests (formerly failing 1 or 2 with a couple of collissions).

-Noting the good performance, I began removing round functions.

-First, I removed one key round, and the speed increased to 1100Mb/s and all tests still passed.

 ## Aim 1 :white_check_mark: